Inlining languages for TenDRA

 Abstract

 A design is proposed which provides the ability to inline foreign languages at specific points in the grammar of a language being compiled.
 A mechanism for languages (both inlined and otherwise) to provide machine-specific features is added to TDF.
 Together, these provide a system capable of expressing inlined assembly.
-An overview of implementation and a schedule are given.
+An overview of implementation and a schedule are given.1.
+Introduction

 This proposal outlines a scheme by which we may work towards providing support for inlined assembly.
 This scheme consists of several independent features which can be used together collectively to provide this support.
 Within each feature, there are unresolved choices for various different options; the purpose of this proposal is not to decide these minutiae, but rather to lay out the scheme itself, which keeps the effects of these unresolved issues isolated from one another.